OpenCyphal-Garage/libcyphal/docs/design/readme.md

 ///     - Publisher node-ID or absence thereof (for anonymous transfers).
 ///     - Message priority range.
 ///     - An arbitrary user-specified predicate that is a function of the deserialized message.
-///     - Time since previous acceptane (rate limiting).
+///     - Time since previous acceptance (rate limiting).
 /// Further, basic downsampling logic may be implemented. template <typename Message>
 class Subscriber final : public SubscriberBase